A Comparative Study of EMG- and IMU-based Gesture Recognition at the Wrist and Forearm: Introduction

-\item Leveraging tendon movements as supplementary information that cannot be captured by other commonly used sensors. \item Utilizing only IMU signals for static gesture classification. \item Identifying the optimal placement of IMU sensors on the arm to enhance classification performance. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item Demonstrated the potential of IMU signals for static gesture classification. \item Identified the optimal placement of IMU sensors on the arm to enhance classification performance. \item Verified the performance of IMU in capturing static grasps across four different sensor placements and two postures, compared to sEMG. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{sec:litrev} reviews existing studies on hand gesture recognition, highlighting the advantages and limitations of various approaches.
 Section \ref{sec:method} details our proposed methodology, including data collection, preprocessing and signal evaluation, feature extraction, and classification.
 Section \ref{sec:results} presents the experimental results, followed by a discussion where we analyze the findings and their implications.
 Section \ref{sec:conclusion} concludes the paper and highlights the main findings.
 Finally, Section \ref{sec:limitations} outlines potential directions for future research.